-- F.4.1.1 Employees are entitled to sick leave on pay as set out below: up to six months service 4 days six months to 18 months service 10 days per annum Leave not taken may be accumulated up to a maximum of 160 days. - F.4.1.2 The employer shall require a medical certificate to support a period of sick leave exceeding 5 days and may require a certificate for periods in excess of 1 day. - F.4.1.3 The employee shall make every reasonable endeavour to ensure notice is given to the employer on the first day of absence due to illness. - F.4.1.4 The employer shall also have the right to require the employee to produce additionally a medical certificate at the employer's expense from a doctor nominated by the employer. - F.4.1.5 The above entitlement is inclusive of the provisions of the Holidays Act 2003. - F.4.1.6 At the discretion of the employer additional sick leave, paid or unpaid, may be approved in exceptional circumstances.
+F.4.1 Employees are entitled to sick leave on pay as set out below:

+up to six months service 4 days six months to 18 months service 10 days per annum Leave not taken may be accumulated up to a maximum of 160 days.

+- F.4.2 The employer will require a medical certificate to support a period of sick leave exceeding 5 days and may require a certificate for periods in excess of 1 day. - F.4.3 The employee will make every reasonable endeavour to ensure notice is given to the employer on the first day of absence due to illness. - F.4.4 The employer also has the right to require the employee to produce additionally a medical certificate at the employer's expense from a doctor nominated by the employer. - F.4.5 The above entitlement is inclusive of the provisions of the Holidays Act 2003. - F.4.6 At the discretion of the employer additional sick leave, paid or unpaid, may be approved in exceptional circumstances.